omidfarhang/omid.dev/content/posts/2013-03-26-irs-uncorks-dirty-dozen-tax-scams-for-2013.en.md

 ##### Falsely claiming zero wages

 Filing a phony information return is an illegal way to lower the amount of taxes an individual owes.
-Typically, a Form 4852 (Substitute Form W-2) or a &#8220;corrected&#8221; Form 1099 is used as a way to improperly reduce taxable income to zero.
+Typically, a Form 4852 (Substitute Form W-2) or a “corrected” Form 1099 is used as a way to improperly reduce taxable income to zero.
 The taxpayer may also submit a statement rebutting wages and taxes reported by a payer to the IRS.
 Sometimes, fraudsters even include an explanation on their Form 4852 that cites statutory language on the definition of wages or may include some reference to a paying company that refuses to issue a corrected Form W-2 for fear of IRS retaliation.

 ##### Disguised corporate ownership